Who Am I?

 I didn’t care about the latest home theatre system, reality television, or football results.
 I wasn’t interested in following the same path as everybody else, and knew that for me at least, there had to be a better option.

-Living a life filled with passion and purpose needed to be more than a quote on somebody’s Facebook wall.
+Living a life filled with passion and purpose needed to be more than a quote on somebody’s Instagram.
 It had to be something built into my day to day existence.
 A mortgage I couldn’t afford, a job I didn’t care about, and three weeks of vacation each year wasn’t going to provide me with that.

 Putting everything off for a day that might never come was a risk that was just too big to take.
 Right now I have the health, ability, and burning desire to live a life I love, to follow my dreams wherever they may lead.
 This will not always be the case.

-I get one shot at this life, and I’m doing everything I can to make that the most fulfilling shot I possibly can.
+I get one shot at this life, and I’m doing everything I can to make that the most fulfilling shot I can.
 It’s not always easy and it’s not always perfect, but it’s always something that I’m fiercely proud of.

 Long may that last.

-Stay In Touch
+Stay in Touch

 If you’d like to talk about anything to do with life on the road, please drop me a line and I’ll help if I can.